 When booking your tickets, it’s worth spending time considering where you’ll be sitting whilst on the plane.
 If you’re able to reserve a specific seat, you’ll be able to pick a location on the plane that will work best for you.
 This might mean being closer to the door for a quick entrance and exit, being closer to the toilets, or opting for business or first class to have more room.

 We spoke to Karen, mum of four and the mind behind Travel Mad Mum, who recommended a certain choice of seat that she’s found works well in the past: “My number one tip is to book bulkhead seats so that you can make use of the bassinet for baby.
-It allows parents to be hands-free during naps and for baby to stretch out a little.
+It allows parents to be hands-free during naps and for the baby to stretch out a little.
 Although bassinets have a weight limitation and babies over 10-11kg will usually have outgrown them, it’s still a great seat on a plane for some extra space as a parent.”

 Prepare For the Change of Pressure